rschristopher/ischristtrue.com/src/ancient-views/prophecy.md

     I, yes I, am the LORD, and there is no Savior but Me.
 I alone decreed and saved and proclaimed— I, and not some foreign god among you.
 So you are My witnesses,” declares the LORD, “that I am God.
     Even from eternity I am He, and none can deliver out of My hand.
 When I act, who can reverse it?”

+Israrl given to the curse, yet what can be done?

+!!! quote "Isaiah 44:2-3 ...
+44:24"
+    Thus saith the LORD that made thee, and formed thee from the womb, which will help thee; Fear not, O Jacob, my servant; and thou, Jesurun, whom I have chosen.
+    For I will pour water upon him that is thirsty, and floods upon the dry ground: I will pour my spirit upon thy seed, and my blessing upon thine offspring

+    ...

+    Thus saith the LORD, thy redeemer, and he that formed thee from the womb, I am the LORD that maketh all things; that stretcheth forth the heavens alone; that spreadeth abroad the earth by myself.

-    The LORD formed you from the womb.
-You, through His redemption, are an icon of God, not molten things man-made, redeemer must be God made.
+You, through His redemption, are an icon of God, not molten things man-made, redeemer must be God, not created.

+45
 Cyrus the annointed (2 Chronicles 36:22-23), ruin Babylon, second temple shall be built...
 Dead idols vs Living God
 Fall of Babylon